selfagency/findagrave-client/README.md

 # FindAGrave TypeScript Client

-A comprehensive TypeScript client for the FindAGrave API that combines GraphQL queries (using @urql/core) and REST endpoints (using node's fetch) to search for cemeteries, locations, and memorials.
+A comprehensive TypeScript client for the FindAGrave API that combines GraphQL queries (using @urql/core) and REST endpoints (using no// Find cemeteries near coordinates const nearby = await getCemeteriesNear(40.7128, -74.006, 0.1);

+// Search for memorials in a specific cemetery const cemeterMemorials = await searchMemorials('99920', 'John', 'Smith', 'Cedar Park Cemetery');

+// Search for memorials across all cemeteries const memorials = await searchMemorialsGeneral('John', 'Smith', 'New York');fetch) to search for cemeteries, locations, and memorials.

 ## Development